Carleman estimates for the Korteweg-de Vries equation with piecewise constant main coefficient: Some further remarks

 As classically done by the HUM method, under the hypothesis that $p_k>p_{k-1}$ for $k\in\ran{1}{N-1}$, the previous Carleman estimate can be combined with a dissipation estimate to obtain, for instance, the boundary null controllability of the linear KdV equation

 coupled by the transmission conditions \eqref{eq:tc}, with control $h\in L^2(0, T)$ and $y_0\in L^2(0, L)$.

 In regards to the boundary control to the trajectories for the constant main coefficient case, Glass and Guerrero \cite{GG08} provided a positive result with one control acting on the left point of the interval.
 Trying to adapt their ideas to the discontinuous case is an interesting problem, as the proof is more involved, mainly due to the several regularity technicalities related to the boundary value problem and also that it heavily uses interpolation arguments.
-The latter is a problem in itself in the case of discontinuous coefficients, see \cref{rk:interpolation}.
+The latter is a problem in itself in the case of discontinuous coefficients, for which results like \cref{app:prop:interpolation-dom} below may be of interest.
 We point out that similar issues has been faced in Parada \cite{Par24} when studying the KdV equation on a star-shaped network.

 Additionally, for the problem of exact controllability when only one control is acting on the boundary, one may expect to see the critical length phenomena in the discontinuous setting as well.
 Thus, the problem of exact controllability for every time, for a set of lengths and length of the set of discontinuities is a wide open problem.
 See \cite[Proposition 4, Remark 2]{Crepeau16} where the control is acting on the Neumann boundary condition.